 - 1L Representative(s), 2L Representative(s) and 3L Representative(s)

-- Community Engagement Chair: This position will broaden ACS's base and name recognition and promote a progressive vision of the Constitution outside of the law school.
-The leader serving in the position will develop local pre-law pipeline contacts, identify and develop community contacts for collaboration and outreach, and connect with students at the undergrad campus or other graduate school programs.
+- Community Engagement Chair: This position will broaden ACS's base and name recognition and promote a progressive vision of the Constitution outside of the law The leader serving in the position will develop local pre-law pipeline contacts, identify and develop community contacts for collaboration and outreach, and connect with students at the undergrad campus or other graduate school programs.

 Think seriously about creating an executive board with positions tailored to your needs as an ACS chapter.
 We strongly urge you to find formal leadership positions for any student who wants or is being asked to do significant work – planning a formal speaker’s program, taking charge of the brown bag lunch series, etc. Whatever the title, students are more likely to commit substantial time to a project if they are formally identified with it – and once they do commit substantial time and effort, they deserve the recognition that a formal title brings.
 Your goal should be to keep anyone who is interested in being involved active in the work of the group.